Tax assessment related to the bankrupt Mt. Gox’s crypto assets

 How to declare the capital-gains income to the Tax Administration

-How to declare income from virtual currencies and crypto assets in MyTax
+How to file income from crypto assets and virtual currencies in MyTax

 Making an additional prepayment